stephym9170/stephym9170/README.md

 Here are some ideas to get you started:

-- I’m currently working on getting my bachelors in computer science and start YT, streaming and perfecting my craft.
+- I’m currently working on getting my bachelors in computer science and game design, I started playing around with more graphic design tools, I started focusing more on myself, wowrk, and school.

 -🌱 I’m currently learning how to stay focused on my journey.